 Eligible technologies: solar PV, solar water, wind, geothermal, certain others.

-A federal income tax credit of up to 30% of the installation costs of a solar PV, solar water heating system, a wind turbine no larger than 100 kilowatts, geothermal heat pump and certain other technologies is available to qualifying individuals and businesses, with no upper dollar limit.
-The federal tax credit is scheduled to step down to 26% in 2020 and will continue to step down.
+A federal income tax credit of for the installation costs of a solar PV, solar water heating system, a wind turbine no larger than 100 kilowatts, geothermal heat pump and certain other technologies is available to qualifying individuals and businesses, with no upper dollar limit.
+The federal tax credit was 30%, but stepped down to 26% in 2020 and will continue to step down.
 In 2020, the phase-out schedule was extended two years as part of the spending bill that Congress negotiated.
 The ITC will remain at 26% until 2023, when it will step down to 22% for all customers.
 In 2024, it will expire for individuals after December 2021, while stepping down to 10% for businesses.
 Find out more about the business investment tax credit or the residential energy investment tax credit.